Chapter 11 The Case of the Ingenious A: Tayloe’s House

 Given that, to attribute the design of the Octagon to Lovering, an architect whose design philosophy was to please the client, is a sacrilege.
 It damns the history of architecture to mean considerations.
 It suggests that Tayloe saw that an oval room solved the problematic building lot and that “using a minimum of unnecessary decoration” went easier on the pocket book.

 Lovering’s advertisements don’t explicitly say that he designed the Octagon but the evidence cited in favor Thornton as the designer is less persuasive.
-In the editorial notes in The Papers of William Thornton, C. M. Harris suggests that Thornton designed the house after the contract was written and work began: "Thornton's work on his design for Tayloe can be dated to the period between April and September 1799 on the basis of letters he wrote to George Washington."14 He didn’t cite any particular evidence.
+In the editorial notes in The Papers of William Thornton, C. M. Harris suggests that Thornton designed the house after the contract was written and work began: "Thornton's work on his design for Tayloe can be dated to the period between April and September 1799 on the basis of letters he wrote to George Washington."
+He didn’t cite any particular evidence.
 In his April 19 letter, Thornton only informed the General that Tayloe had signed a contract for $13,000.
-The bulk of his letter described how he tried to superintend construction of the General’s houses.
-He inspected the work and told Blagden’s men to replace a wooden sill with a stone sill as specified in the contract.
-If he had designed Tayloe’s house, he could have burnished his credentials as a superintending architect by revealing his role in helping Tayloe.
-Instead, his news about Tayloe’s house was just one of three short items of gossip along with a sudden death and tourists heading for Mount Vernon.
-The General did not respond to his being a busy-body at the Capitol Hill house site and Thornton never did it again.
 On September 1, in reply to a note from the General about his next payment to Blagden, Thornton wrote a long letter that tried to compensate for he and his wife not making a visit to Mount Vernon as they had hoped.
 Instead, “Mr Tayloe of Mount Airy spent the Day with us…” Then after explaining the latest bill from Blagden, he reported on progress in the city without mentioning Tayloe's house.

-In November, Thornton went inside to see Coade chimney pieces just imported from London.
-Harris thinks they as well as an iron stove from Carron Iron Work near Edinburgh "likely reflect Thornton's specific recommendations."
+In November, Mrs. Thornton noted that he husband went to the house to see Coade chimney pieces just imported from London.
+Harris thinks they, as well as an iron stove from Carron Iron Work near Edinburgh, "likely reflect Thornton's specific recommendations."
 While touring with Faujas in 1784, Thornton visited the Carron works.
 Of course, Tayloe was educated in England and no stranger to the stoves of his rich friends.
 Lovering had worked in London.
 Harris notes that in a 1797 letter to Nicholson, that Lovering mentioned using Coade stone in a house he built on Greenleaf's Point.
 In early December, Mrs. Thornton found time to see the chimney pieces but wrote nothing about them, the interior of the house, or her husband having anything to do with it.
 Tayloe's weren't the only chimney pieces that Thornton went out of his way to see in 1800.
 Back in May, she noted that her husband previewed a sale of chimney pieces at Tunnicliff's hotel.

 Judging from her diary, the Thorntons cut Tayloe off.
 If Tayloe came to the city or Georgetown again while his house was being built, she didn't mention it her diary.
-Her husband went to the November 1800 Alexandria races which Tayloe dominated but she didn’t mention that or that her husband saw him.25 If Mrs. Thornton kept a diary in 1801 and 1802, they are no longer extant.
+Her husband went to the November 1800 Alexandria races which Tayloe dominated but she didn’t mention that or that her husband saw him.
+It is possible that in August 1800, he took the next step toward building a house to rival Tayloe’s.
+On Thursday August 21, Mrs. Thornton wrote that she “returned at two o’clock found Dr. T. waiting with Mr. Lovering to get into the parlor of which I had the key.”
+Perhaps he wanted Lovering to estimate the cost of building the house.
+There is no other mention of Lovering or the never built house in her diary.
+His rivalry with Tayloe centered on horses.
+If Mrs. Thornton kept a diary in 1801 and 1802, they are no longer extant.
 They might have revealed her and her husband’s reaction to Tayloe ruining Driver.
 Thornton waited until the spring of 1802 just after the Tayloe moved into their new winter home to publicly attack Tayloe.

 In May 1801, Tayloe lost his election for a congressional seat by 307 votes, but it wasn't close.
 There were only 1107 voters.
 Defeat must have stung because he arranged another way to add eclat to his making the federal city his family's winter home.
 In December 1801, he heralded his arrival in a signed notice in the Washington Federalist newspaper.
 He would become a resident of the City of Washington "...on or about" January 10, 1802.
 That meant his house was effectively finished, but that was not the point of his notice.
 In it, he invited a match race with anyone and "can be accommodated, for his own sum, not less than $1500."
 William O. Sprigg responded and a match race for $3000 was scheduled for May 13.
 Sprigg's horse had beaten Tayloe's in the city's first Jockey Club races in November.26